UNLStudentTechnology/generator-hyena/readme.md

 # Hyena Generator

-> Yeoman generator for Hyena Apps @ UNL.
+> Yeoman generator for scaffolding apps based on the Hyena platform at the University of Nebraska-Lincoln.
 Based on the Yeoman managed AngularJS generator.

+## WARNING

+This doesn't work too well right now.
+A lot of issues need to be fixed.
+You can use this, but expect having to take some extra steps to get it to work 100% correctly.

 ## Usage